 Thomaston is a tiny town located in the state of Alabama.
 With a population of 318 people and just one neighborhood, Thomaston is the 360th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Thomaston is generally considered to be a blue-collar town.
-60.43% of the Thomaston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Thomaston is a blue-collar town, with 60.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Thomaston is a town of transportation and shipping workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Thomaston who work in teaching (12.95%), office and administrative support (8.63%), and maintenance occupations (6.47%).

 One downside of living in Thomaston is that it can take a long time to commute to work.
 In Thomaston, the average commute to work is 32.86 minutes, which is quite a bit higher than the national average.